Key money: Japan

 In recent years, an increasing number of landlords and real estate agencies have begun to offer reikin-free rental housing, and the semipublic Urban Renaissance Agency does not charge key money or renewal fees.

 South Korea

-In South Korea, the key money system (as opposed to monthly rent or wolse) requires the lessee to make a deposit of about two-thirds the total cost of the leased property in lieu of monthly payment.
+In South Korea, the key money system (as opposed to monthly rent or wolse) requires the lessee to make a deposit of about one-third to two-thirds the total cost of the leased property in lieu of monthly payment.
 The key money is returned when the lease expires.
 The key money deposit will not be returned before termination of the lease unless another lessee replaces the outgoing lessee.

 Pakistan

 It is goodwill and non-refundable.
 It is known as PAGHRI.

 Europe

 France

 In France, a tenant who has a lease that is below market can assign that lease to a new tenant.
 The new landlord is required to accept the original rent from the new tenant.
 The new tenant essentially buys the lease from the original tenant.
 The capitalization factor is financial and strategic, depending on cost of money, importance of the site to the taker and the location of the site.
 The ratio used goes from 0 (poor locations) to 12 (top locations).
 The remaining number of years of the contract has little or no impact unless it falls under the legal provision of déplafonnement du loyer, in which the landlord is automatically allowed to ask for a new, market-rate rent regardless of the rent paid so far.